-Our research focuses on the relationship between the virus and the host cell, using a number of DNA viruses (HSV1, KSHV, and poxviruses), and RNA viruses (caliciviruses, flaviviruses) as model systems.
+Our research focuses on the relationship between the virus and the host cell, using a number of DNA viruses (including herpesviruses, poxviruses), and RNA viruses (including coronaviruses, paramyxoviruses, bunyaviruses, flaviviruses).

 - Cellular responses to virus infection – cell defence and virus counter-mechanisms involved in the interplay between virus and cell.

 - Virus morphogenesis – the interactions and cellular transport pathways involved in virus assembly and egress.

 - Regulation of RNA metabolism - how viruses hijack the cellular mRNA regulatory machinery (RNA modification, decay, translation) to enable large-scale virus production.

 - Systems virology - using powerful 'omics approaches to understand virus:cell interactions, focusing on tick-borne viruses